Diegotistical/Diegotistical/README.md

 ---

 ### Currently Working On
-- Preparing for Master's in Financial Engineering / Statistics
+- Preparing for Graduate School

 ---